tymyrddin/red/source/index.rst

 Red Team
 =======================================

-The forest is huge and wild, a digital landscape formed by nature's own processes and humanoid activities and neglect throughout decades.
+These are writeups made from our adventures in the forest, huge and wild, a digital landscape formed by nature's own processes and humanoid activities and neglect throughout decades.

 .. toctree::
-   :caption: Forest
+   :caption: Forest writeups

    Laws of the forest (management and bureacracy) <https://tymyrddin.github.io/>
    Falconry (information gathering, initial scanning) <https://tymyrddin.github.io/red-recon/>